 Currently, Mike serves as the lead teaching pastor at Countryside.
 Outside the primary responsibilities of studying and preaching, he also spends much of his time counseling with families, couples, and individuals.
 He is the head of our Journey to Judea ministry, overseeing the many teams and group leads.
 Mike also speaks at conferences, events, and retreats.
 He has been married to Karen since 1982 and enjoys time on the farm with their 6 children and 11 grandchildren.

 Scott and his wife Dori have been at Countryside since 1990.
 A graduate of Calvary Bible College, Scott served as our youth pastor for 20 years.
-He has more recently transitioned to a different role, providing more pastoral care for the entire body by overseeing the small group ministry, forerunner ministry, funeral ministry, and being available for “filling in gaps” as needed.
+He has more recently transitioned to a different role, providing more pastoral care for the entire body by overseeing the small group ministry, funeral ministry, and being available for “filling in gaps” as needed.
 He enjoys preaching, teaching, and visiting folks in the hospital and in their homes, as well.
 Scott was also employed by the KCMO fire department until his retirement in 2016.

 The Nicolls have four married adult children, four precious granddaughters and three awesome grandsons.
 Scott enjoys spending time with his family, going on hikes with the love of his life, riding ATVs, traveling, and watching most sporting events.